pinksheep

 Quick answer

 An AI content assistant helps teams handle the operational side of content management: publishing approved posts on schedule, compiling performance reports, and generating content briefs with keyword data.
-Pinksheep lets content managers describe what they need in plain English and builds agents that connect Notion, WordPress, Google Docs, and analytics tools.
+Pinksheep lets content managers describe what they need in plain English and builds AI assistants that connect Notion, WordPress, Google Docs, and analytics tools.
 You decide where publishing stays review-first.

 AI Content Assistant helps your team handle repetitive work in plain English.
 Pinksheep connects to Notion, WordPress, Google Docs, and 1,000+ more, shows you the plan, and helps you stay in control before anything important changes.